-Our highly trained Ski Patrol circulates continuously around the mountain conducting mountain safety.
+Our highly trained Professional Ski Patrol circulates continuously around the mountain conducting mountain safety.
 Our volunteer unit of the National Ski Patrol helps ensure the safety of all our patrons on the hill.

 If you are interested in volunteering at Tahoe Donner, please visit the National Ski Patrol website to learn more.

 Click here to view all of our COVID-19 safety guidelines.